Sorry, you need to enable JavaScript to visit this website.

 7.1 General context

-At 9.2 per cent of GDP, healthcare expenditure in BiH is the highest in the region yet has lower health outcomes, less medical staff and number of hospital beds in comparison with the neighbouring countries.
+At 9.2 percent of GDP, healthcare expenditure in BiH is the highest in the region yet has lower health outcomes, less medical staff and number of hospital beds in comparison with the neighboring countries.
 This is in part a result of the devolved administration that entails substantial duplication and hinders coordination.

 Main trends in the health conditions of young people